• Skip to primary navigation

 3. Stir together the rub ingredients and pat into both sides of the pork.

 4. For the outdoor grill - preheat over medium high heat.
 Grill each side of the pork steak for 4-6 minutes if they are thin.
 Grill 7-8 minutes per side if they are thicker.
-If they are getting too browned or charred, turn down the flame to low-medium and continue cooking.
+If they are getting too browned or charred, turn down the flame to low-medium and continue cooking until a meat thermometer registers 145°F.

 Notes